alhridoy/NodeCLI/README.md

 Command Line Prompt:

 When you run this program, it will display a $ prompt, waiting for user input.
-Event Handling:

-The code listens to the line event which is triggered when a user enters a command and hits the enter key.
+Event Handling:The code listens to the line event which is triggered when a user enters a command and hits the enter key.
 If the command is exit, the CLI application terminates.
 If the command is history, it displays all the previously entered commands.
 If there's a | in the command (used in UNIX-like systems for piping output from one command as input to another), the program will split the command into two parts and execute them, piping the output of the first command to the second command.